kimdoh/id_proto/week1/lampinstall.md

 -----

 If you now put your server's IP address into your web browser, you should see the Apache welcome.
 Our web server is now serving a website.
-Tada!